hackerb9/open-spelling-bee/README.md

 in which more than half of the words ending in -ING.
 (On the other hand, there are a few -ING heavy puzzles that are fun, like `ICGNTOV`.)

-Consider using compression to detect repetitiveness.
+* [ ] Consider using compression to detect repetitiveness.
 If size is below a certain percentage, reject.

 ### Place found words to the side of the grid

-It may be distracting to have it always shown, but it may be nice to sometimes have the words the user has found printed to the side of the puzzle.
+* [ ] While probably distracting if it was always shown, it may be nice to sometimes have the words the user has found printed to the side of the puzzle.
 The list probably should be printed in columns so as to maximize the distance from the puzzle.

 ### Commands to add words to user lists